|Date of Birth||21 November 1984, Sparks, Nevada, USA|

-Jena Malone was born in Lake Tahoe, Nevada, and was raised by her mother, Deborah, and her mother's partner.
+Jena Malone was born in Sparks, Nevada, to Deborah Malone and Edward Berge.
+Her grandfather owned a casino, Karl's Silver Club, in Sparks.
+She was raised by her mother and her mother's partner.
 Beginning as a child actress, and then stepping up to roles as a young adult, Malone's career path has been compared to that of Jodie Foster, herself a former child actress and who has co-starred with Malone in two movies.
 Jena is often described as having a maturity beyond her years and, in her career thus far, she has often tackled roles that are difficult and are not standard fare for actors her age.

 Malone's first claim to fame was in performing the title role in Bastard Out of Carolina (1996) for which she won the Young Artist Award, and which she filmed when she was merely ten years old.
 This movie dealt with issues of child abuse, violence and sex.
 Jena has said in later interviews that this movie and her participation in it continue to influence her life substantially.

 Showing self-assurance and a clear vision of personal goals from an early age, Jena, at age 14, was encouraged to try out for Air Force One (1997), a movie that was virtually guaranteed to be a success since box-office king Harrison Ford was cast in the lead, but Jena said she'd prefer to seek other roles that were of more interest to her.